 3. Potter’s Pies

-Potter’s Pies might be the new kid on the block, but they’re certainly not one to underestimate.
+Potter’s Pies are certainly not one to underestimate.
 With decades of experience between the mother-son duo, the pair whip up some seriously tasty pies – with plenty of wildcards on the menu, too.
 We’re talking their epic ‘Ode to Greggs’ pie – which combines both the classic steak pie with sausage rolls, as well as gems such as peri peri chicken, bacon mac and cheese and even Buckfast summer fruits.
 Keep up with where they’ll pop up next ontheir Instagram.

-Starting life in a family kitchen in Wilmslow just a few years ago, Great North Pie Co. has made quite the name for itself trading at farmers markets and the beloved Alty Market – and now, they’re ready to take on Manchester City Centre, too.
+Starting life in a family kitchen in Wilmslow just a few years ago, Great North Pie Co. has made quite the name for itself trading at farmers markets and the beloved Alty Market – and now, they’ve arrived in Manchester City Centre, too.
 Keeping things classic, and more importantly, local, Great North Pie Co. focuses on fillings such as 14-hour braised beef and ale, chicken and black pudding, Lancashire cheese and onion and proper beans and cheese – alongside an array of tasty specials to keep things fresh for their regular pie scranners.
-Great North Pie Co., Altrincham Market House, WA15 1SA.
+Great North Pie Co.,

 Quite possibly one of the cosiest pubs in Manchester city centre, The Bay Horse Tavern provides a pretty warming atmosphere for guests to enjoy – one that’s best experienced with some good old pies, if you ask us.
 Available with a variety of fillings, guests can fill up on steak and ale, chicken and bacon, mushroom and leek, alongside cheese and onion – all of which are served with triple cooked chips or mash and plenty of gravy.
-The best bit?
-Sometimes, they’re only £6!
 Keep your eyes peeled for promotions on their social channels.
 The Bay Horse Tavern, 35-37 Thomas St, M4 1NA.